mvimercati/vps-no-dhcp/README.md

   ![](VPS2.PNG)

 3. The Analyze tool jumps to the HTML code associated to the Apply button.
 We are interested in the events associated to this button (click on 'event' label).
-Two events are available, one handles the animation of the button; the jquery one handles the interesting things (click on the _jump_ icon).
+Two events are available, one handles the animation of the button (Bubbling); the other one (JQuery) handles the interesting things (click on the _jump_ icon).

   ![](VPS3.PNG)